 Late into Crysis, a tactical nuke is fired upon advanced alien technology.
 It only serves to jump-start the alien technology.

 Occurs no fewer than three times in Mass Effect 3 with Reaper Destroyers (small than the "true" Sovereign-class capital ships, remember).
 Their outer shells are Nigh Invulnerable even to the galaxy's best ground- and air-based weapons (spacebased weapons outgun them by a fair amount, which is what the larger grade of Reaper is for).
 A concentrated barrage by turian fighters fails to dent the Destroyer on Tuchanka, so Shepard resorts to calling in Kalros, the Mother of All Thresher Maws, to crush it to death.
 Then, on Rannoch, s/he recognizes that extra firepower will be needed to dent another Destroyer, so s/he borrows the entire quarian Migrant Fleet for More Dakka — which bounces straight off the Reaper's hull, and can only damage it by AttackingItsWeakPoint.
-Even then it takes a half-dozen shots to make the kill.
+Even then it takes a half-dozen shots to make the kill (of course, it's not like they can use the nuke level slugs with Shepard nearby, and the smaller ones probably have trouble getting through the atmosphere).
 Finally, on Earth, s/he is given Thanix missiles, which s/he is reliably informed "can do a fuckton of damage".
 Thanks to a double helping of jamming, though, the first salvo still has no effect on a single Destroyer.
 Only a second, precision-guided volley does anything, and even then it isn't dead, merely crippled.